-Below, you’ll find a detailed, step-by-step guide to setting up your first campaign.
+Below, you’ll find a step-by-step guide to setting up your first campaign.
 Through these straightforward instructions, you can square away your targeting, ad format, budget, and more.
 Plus, we’ve included some insider tips to maximize your success right off the bat.

 (Note, the guidance below covers the setup process after you click “Create Campaign.”
 For specifics on creating your account and campaign groups, we recommend checking out our LinkedIn Learning course, Marketing on LinkedIn: The Sophisticated Marketer’s Guide, which walks you through everything.)

-Setting Up Your First LinkedIn Campaign in 6 Easy Steps
+Setting Up Your First LinkedIn Campaign in 5 Easy Steps

-1. Select your objective
+1. Choose your objective

 We believe it’s important to build your entire campaign around what you hope to achieve, which is why this is the very first step.
-You’ll want to decide whether your goal is awareness, consideration, or conversions — then, you can select from subcategories to get more specific.
+You’ll want to decide whether your goal is awareness, consideration, or conversions.
+Then, you can select from subcategories to get more specific.
 If you’re unsure which one to choose, this blog post explains how to select the best objective for your LinkedIn ad campaign.

 As a preface, we strongly suggest saving an audience once you’ve created one, so you can use it again.
 This will enable you to frequently skip much of this process in the future.

 First up: profile language.
 This is a basic yet critical step in personalizing your ads for their recipients.
 LinkedIn offers 19 different language options!